3D Vessel Reconstruction from Sparse-View Dynamic DSA Images via Vessel Probability Guided Attenuation Learning: Experiments

-We first conduct ablation studies to verify the effectiveness of different model components, including the vessel probability field and training strategies that we proposed one by one.
-All results provided in this section were derived with 40 training views.

-Table~\ref{table:ablation study} presents the quantitative results. $\{\mathcal{S},\mathcal{D}\}$ denotes the naive solution as discussed in Sec.~\ref{sec:method naive solution}, which only uses static and dynamic attenuation field to interpret the dynamic scanning scene. $\mathcal{P}$ represents vessel probability field, while PG and TP stand for coarse-to-fine progressive training and temporal perturbed rendering loss, respectively.
-Each ticked $\checkmark$ sample indicates the inclusion of the specific component.
-The naive solution yields the least effective results in both 3D vessel reconstruction and 2D view synthesis, as evidenced by the lowest performance across all metrics.
-The involvement of the vessel probability field significantly improves performance in all metrics.
-This underscores the crucial role of vessel probability field which has already been revealed in Sec.~\ref{sec:model output}.
+We study the effectiveness of vessel probability field and training strategies. \cref{table:ab_model_components} reports the quantitative results.
+Here, $\{\mathcal{S},\mathcal{D}\}$ denotes the naive solution, $\mathcal{P}$ represents vessel probability field, while PG and TP stand for coarse-to-fine progressive training and temporal perturbed rendering loss, respectively.
+A checkmark $\checkmark$ indicates the inclusion of the specific component.
+The naive solution performs the worst in both 3D and 2D quality.
+Introducing the vessel probability field leads to notable metric improvements, highlighting its importance, as discussed in \cref{sec:model output}.
 The incorporation of PG and TP further boosts our results, confirming the effectiveness of these two training strategies.